 |PREFER case study acronym||KUL - MM|

-|Methods in Qualitative study||Focus group discussions using the Nominal Group Technique|
+|Methods in Qualitative study||Focus group discussions using the "nominal group technique" (NGT)|

 |Methods in Quantitative study||Discrete Choice Experiment (DCE)

-|End-date qualitative data commection||January 2020|
+|End-date qualitative data collection||January 2020|

-|End-date quantitative data collection||Apri|
+|End-date quantitative data collection||December 2020|

 - PREFER presentation on patient preferences for Multiple Myeloma treatment wins ISPOR award